VerifiedarXiv:2210.0274726 min

 Drag the probe.
 Each amber arrow is one data point's conditional velocity ut(x | x₁), weighted by the posterior that the probe came from it (the point swells with its weight).
 The teal arrow is their weighted average: the marginal velocity ut(x) the oracle would have handed us.

 We are closer, but not done.
-The formula (5) still has the data distribution q(x1)q(x_1) and the marginal density pt(x)p_t(x) inside it, both unknown, both integrals over the whole dataset.
+The formula (5) still has the data distribution q(x1)q(x_1) and the marginal density pt(x)p_t(x) inside it, both unknown, both integrals over the entire dataset.
 We still cannot compute ut(x)u_t(x) to regress against.
-The last step is the one that feels like a magic trick.
+The last step removes both unknowns at once.

-The trick: regress the easy target, get the hard one for free
+Regress the easy target, land on the hard one

 Instead of regressing against the intractable marginal velocity, regress against the per-example conditional velocity.
 Replace the oracle target ut(x)u_t(x) in the dream objective (2) with ut(xx1)u_t(x \mid x_1), and sample xx from that one example's conditional path.
 This is the Conditional Flow Matching (CFM) objective: